(original graphic by marvistavet.com)

 IF YOU CHOOSE NOT TO REMOVE THE SPLEEN

 Unfortunately, eventually the dog will have a bleed from which he cannot recover.
 If you think your dog is having a bleed at home, you can apply an ace bandage around the belly in a snug manner to essentially apply pressure to the bleed.
 This is surprisingly effective and may stave off the inevitable.
+There is a Chinese herb called Yunnan Baiyo which can assist in blood clotting and may be helpful in minimizing the severity of future bleeds.

 OTHER REASONS TO REMOVE THE SPLEEN